All Episodes

 If you're feeling awful, you know who to blame.

-Trump's Katrina, Trump's Chernobyl.
+Trump's Chernobyl.

-These this is like in the earliest days.
+This is like in the earliest days.

 The first day we reported this on this program was January 28th.

-When they were talking about people asymptomatic carrying this virus and pass it passing it on because it seemed to be passed on, it was air seemingly aerosol airborne.
+And that day, Linda, I went into specificity where they were talking about people asymptomatic carrying this virus and passing it on because it seemed to be passed on.

-We knew that day, I said, uh oh, we've got a problem.
+We knew that day, I said, uh-oh, we've got a problem.

-So yeah, the media says I've changed my tone.
+So, oh, yeah, the media says I've changed my tone.

 You've had one tone.

-It's called get information.
+It's called Get Information.

 I had two tones.

-The other one is those people that were saying Trump virus, if you're feeling awful, blame Trump.
+The other one is those people that were saying, Trump virus, if you're feeling awful, blame Trump.

 Yeah, I had a tone for them too.

-Because as usual, you know, they wanted this.
+Because as usual, you know, they wanted this, oh, okay, Russia, Russia, Ukraine, Ukraine.

-Now let's make it virus, virus, impeach, impeach.
+Now let's make it virus, virus.

-It's the same, but and there's a great article.
+And there's a great article.

 I got to give a shout out.